Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 |UGREEN Stereo Audio Cable||6.35mm to 3.5mm||TRS|

-How the Headphone Jack & Plug Affect Sound Quality
+How the Headphone Jack and Plug Affect Sound Quality

 Since headphone plugs and jacks are responsible for transmitting audio signals, they can: